Lukas-Haase/3clickpoll/README.md

 # User Stories

-## User story: Integration of live polling feature in frag.jetzt
+## User story \#1: Integration of live polling feature in frag.jetzt

 As a room creator or a moderator, I can access the Live Polling feature on any page of the room from the navigation menu.
 I can disable the feature in the room settings.